 \subsection{BAO}

-The oscillating behavior of primordial plasma is created by the competition between the gravitational attraction of matter to the primordial plasma and the outward pressure created from the heat of photon-matter interactions.
+The oscillatory behavior of primordial plasma arises from the competition between the gravitational attraction of matter towards the primordial plasma and the outward pressure generated by the heat from photon-matter interactions.
 This overdense region contains dark matter (DM), baryons, and photons.
 The pressure results in spherical sound waves of both baryons and photons outwards from the overdensity.
-While the DM interacts with other components only gravitationally, and thus it stays at the center of the sound waves.
+DM stays in the center of sound waves because it only interacts with other components through gravity.
 The photons and baryons moved outwards together before decoupling.
 However, they diffused away after the decoupling due to the lack of interactions between the photons and the baryons.
-That provided the pressure on the system, leaving behind shells of baryonic matter.
-Out of all those shells, representing different sound waves wavelengths, the resonant shell corresponds to the first one as it is that shell that travels the same distance for all overdensities before decoupling.
+That put pressure on the system, leaving behind shells of baryonic matter.
+The resonant shell corresponds to the first one out of all those shells representing different sound wave wavelengths, as it travels the same distance for all overdensities before decoupling.
 The radius of this traveling distance is called the sound horizon.
 There remains only the gravitational force acting on the baryons after the disappearance of the photon-baryon pressure driving the system outwards.
 Hence, the baryons and DM constructed a shape that comprised overdensities of matter both at the original position of the anisotropy and in the shell at the sound horizon for that anisotropy.

 Such anisotropies eventually became the ripples in matter density that would form galaxies.
-Thus, it is expected that there exist a greater number of galaxy pairs at the sound horizon distance scale compared to at other length scales.
-This specific pattern of matter happened at each anisotropy in the early universe to make many overlapping ripples.
+As such, a higher number of galaxy pairs should exist at the sound horizon distance scale than at other length scales.
+This specific pattern of matter created overlapping ripples at each anisotropy in the early universe.

 The effect of baryon loading on the CMB monopole is given by

 where $r_s$ is the sound horizon evaluated at the baryon drag epoch and the speed of sound of the baryon-photon plasma, $\tc_{s}$ is given by